department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 <br>

 <div itemprop="description" class="va-introtext">
 When you choose this option, you’re appealing to a Veterans Law Judge at the Board of Veterans' Appeals in Washington, D.C.
 A judge who’s an expert in Veterans law will review your case.
-Find out how to request a Board Appeal.
 </div>
 <br>
 <div class ="vads-u-display--flex vads-u-margin-y--1">